It’s a scorcher of a day, but these officers know there’s a job that needs to be done.

 Today it’s just Blue and Scout, but some searches include up to four dogs and a sweep of an entire housing unit in just 30 minutes.

-Based on intelligence gathered by institution Investigative Services Units, K-9 teams are requested to perform searches, often resulting in contraband finds that may not have been found otherwise.
+Based on intelligence gathered by institution Investigative Services Units, a K-9 team is requested to perform searches, often resulting in contraband that may not have been found otherwise.

 No place is overlooked — or over-sniffed.

-The teams work their way through the housing unit and leave it to the custody staff to continue the search once an alert has been made by the K-9 officer.
+The teams work their way through the housing unit, leaving the custody staff to continue the search once an alert has been made by the K-9 team.